bergel/ISCL/README.md

-# ISCL
+# ISCLab

-Jekyll website for Intelligent Software Construction Laboratory.
+This is the [Jekyll](https://jekyllrb.com/) website for Intelligent Software Construction Laboratory.

 ## Upstream